vladgr/idb/README.md

 Response (200):

-signed_url: url that will be used for uploading image to AWS S3.
+signed_url: url that will be used by Flutter ap for uploading image to AWS S3.
 upload_to: the path inside AWS S3 bucket where file will be stored.

 https://<your_bucket>.s3.amazonaws.com/<this_is_the_path>
 ```

-Items (notes) are stored in database on backend using markdown.
+Content items (notes) are stored in database on backend in markdown format.
 Flutter app shows content as rendered HTML using `flutter_html` package.
 I do markdown to HTML convertion on backend using `markdown` Python library, but optionally you can do convertion on Flutter using `flutter_markdown` package.